 Take a look at Alcohol Calorie Chart for a comprehensive list of drinks and their caloric content.

 Unfortunately, alcohol poisoning is not uncommon.

-Many people drink to relieve their anxiety and stress, reaching for the bottle to alleviate uncomfortable feelings and emotions
+Many people drink to relieve their anxiety and stress, and reaching for the bottle to alleviate uncomfortable feelings and emotions is not uncommon.

 Deep down, however, I was worried because I couldn't remember any of it.

 For more on the types and dangers go to alcoholic blackouts.

 Alcoholic cirrhosis is a terrible disease that can occur after years of heavy drinking.

 The susceptibility of individuals to alcohol-induced cirrhosis varies from person to person, and medical professionals are still examining why this is the case.